convergence-rfq/convergence-program-library/.autodoc/docs/markdown/risk-engine/js/generated/instructions/calculateCollateralForResponse.d.md

 This code is a module that exports several functions and types related to calculating collateral for a response in the Convergence Program Library project.
 The module imports two external libraries, "@convergence-rfq/beet" and "@solana/web3.js".

-The first export is a function called "calculateCollateralForResponseStruct", which takes an object with a property called "instructionDiscriminator" that is an array of numbers.
-This function is of type "beet.BeetArgsStruct", which is likely a custom type defined in the "@convergence-rfq/beet" library.
-It is unclear what this function does exactly without more context, but it likely calculates the amount of collateral required for a response in the Convergence Program Library project.
+The main function exported by this module is "createCalculateCollateralForResponseInstruction", which takes an object of type "CalculateCollateralForResponseInstructionAccounts" and an optional "programId" of type "web3.PublicKey" as arguments.
+This function returns a "web3.TransactionInstruction" object.

-The second export is a type called "CalculateCollateralForResponseInstructionAccounts", which is an object with four properties: "rfq", "response", "config", and "anchorRemainingAccounts".
-The first three properties are of type "web3.PublicKey", which is likely a custom type defined in the "@solana/web3.js" library.
-The fourth property is an optional array of "web3.AccountMeta" objects.
-This type is likely used to define the accounts needed for a transaction that calculates collateral for a response.
+The "CalculateCollateralForResponseInstructionAccounts" type defines the required accounts for the instruction, including "rfq", "response", and "config" of type "web3.PublicKey".
+It also includes an optional "anchorRemainingAccounts" array of type "web3.AccountMeta[]".

-The third export is an array of numbers called "calculateCollateralForResponseInstructionDiscriminator".
-It is unclear what this array is used for without more context.
+The module also exports a constant "calculateCollateralForResponseStruct" of type "beet.BeetArgsStruct", which takes an object with a "instructionDiscriminator" property of type "number[]".
+This constant is likely used internally by the "createCalculateCollateralForResponseInstruction" function.

-The fourth export is a function called "createCalculateCollateralForResponseInstruction", which takes an object of type "CalculateCollateralForResponseInstructionAccounts" and an optional "programId" of type "web3.PublicKey".
-This function returns a "web3.TransactionInstruction" object, which is likely used to create a transaction that calculates collateral for a response.
+Additionally, the module exports a constant "calculateCollateralForResponseInstructionDiscriminator" of type "number[]", which is likely used as a discriminator for the instruction.

-Overall, this module provides types and functions related to calculating collateral for a response in the Convergence Program Library project.
-It is likely used in conjunction with other modules and libraries to create a fully functional application.
-Here is an example of how the "createCalculateCollateralForResponseInstruction" function might be used:
+Overall, this module provides a way to create a transaction instruction for calculating collateral for a response in the Convergence Program Library project.
+It utilizes external libraries and defines specific types and constants for the instruction.
+An example usage of this module may look like:

 ```
 import { createCalculateCollateralForResponseInstruction } from "convergence-program-library";